nnirror/facet/README.md

 ---
 # Methods for image generation and processing

-Because Facet generates and modifies a 1-dimensional array of data, it is also possible to generate images from data. **NOTE:** images are expected to have equal height and width dimensions (a perfect square).
-Some methods will produce distorted output or throw errors if you try to run them with patterns that are not perfect squares.
+Because Facet generates and modifies a 1-dimensional array of data, it is also possible to generate images from data. **NOTE:** by default, imaegs will be saved with square dimensions, with the FacetPattern's data going across the image, row by row.
+You can set a custom width and height for the image the via `.dim()` method.

 #### **circle2d** ( _centerX_, _centerY_, _radius_, _value_, _fillMode_ = 0 )
 - adds a circle on top of the existing data in a FacetPattern.